francescodessi/svelte-enhanced-notifications/README.md

 ### How to modify the colors and icon of the notification
-You can customize the appearance of notifications by leveraging individual properties `customIconSvg`, `customPrimaryColor`, `customPrimaryColorVariant` and `customFontColor` or by defining custom variants.
+You can customize the appearance of notifications by leveraging individual properties `customIconSvg`, `customPrimaryColor`, `customPrimaryColorVariant`,  `customFontColor` and `customWidth` or by defining custom variants.
 ```js
 <script>
     import {NotificationService} from "@dflare/svelte-enhanced-notifications";